Pholiota aurivella

 ingestion.

-Comments: Michael Kuo makes the point in the website
+Comments: Michael Kuo makes the point in the websites

 below that there is usually enough uncertainty due to age,